IN DEVELOPMENT -> join our discord channel to help us balance these rules and resources or leave a comment on this page below.

 - Return the monster spawn dice to the box and use the Monster spawn deck of cards instead.

 - Remove the 16 cards with titles (Safety, Ambush, Draw 2, etc.) leaving only the cards with numbers on them.
 Then, add 1 Ambush and 1 Safety card to the deck to start.
-An additional Safety card can be added to make the campaign a bit easier.
+An additional Safety card can be added to make the campaign easier.
+Additional challenge cards (Ambush, Draw X, Surrounded, Hostility, Daybreak, Nightfall and Exposure) can be added to increase the difficulty.

 - Give each player a pencil with an eraser.